 GLRC’s philosophy for treating behavioral health needs is to assist individuals and families in finding their unique pathway to healing and understanding that no two individuals are the same.
 GLRC will help individuals utilize many different pathways to find their own personal path to healing.

-The target population for services includes children and adolescents dealing with moderate to severe mental health issues that require the care of a licensed psychiatrist that cannot access these services through another system of care.
-Under the direction of Dr. Steven Klamerus, the specialty clinic will host a full spectrum of services designed for the treatment of youth between the ages of 5 and 18 including:
+The target population for services includes children and adolescents dealing with mild to moderate mental health issues that require the care of a licensed psychiatrist that cannot access these services through another system of care.
+Under the direction of a licensed psychiatrist from Pinerest Christian Mental Health and Melissa Copenhaver, LMSW, DNP, the specialty clinic will host a full spectrum of services designed for the treatment of youth between the ages of 5 and 17 including:

 • Psychiatric Evaluations

 • Medication Management